yorickpeterse/yorickpeterse.com/content/index.md

-I am a programmer and geek living in the Netherlands who primarily writes Ruby code along with a mixture of various other languages such as Javascript and Python.
-Over the course of time I've contributed to projects such as [Ramaze][ramaze], [Pry][pry] and [Rubinius][rubinius].
-I also work on various personal projects such as [ruby-lint][ruby-lint], a static code analysis tool for Ruby, and [Oga][oga], an XML/HTML parser for Ruby.
+I am a programmer and general geek living in The Netherlands.
+While my primary language is Ruby I also tend to use other languages such as Python, C/C++ and JavaScript.

+I'm currently employed by [Olery][olery] where I happily write Ruby code and occasionally curse at MongoDB.
+Although I appreciate the interest I am not interested in job offers at the moment.

+In my spare time I mostly work on free, open source software such as [Rubinius][rubinius], [ruby-lint][ruby-lint], [Oga][oga] and others.
+In the past I've also worked on [Ramaze][ramaze], [Pry][pry] and various other, smaller projects.

 If you happen to have any questions or would simply like to contact me you can do so by [Email](mailto:yorickpeterse@gmail.com).
-You can also find me on websites such as [Github][github], [Twitter][twitter] and [Reddit][reddit].
+You can also find me on [Github][github], [Twitter][twitter] and [Reddit][reddit].

-I am currently happily employed by [Olery][olery].
-Although I appreciate the interest I am not interested in job offers at the moment.

 My GPG public key is `3649F444` registered using Email address yorickpeterse@gmail.com.
 Other keys registered on my name are no longer in use.

 The source code of this website can be found on [Github][source] and is licensed under the MIT license (a copy of this license can be found in the repository).
-All textual content on this website is licensed under a [Creative Commons][cc] license.
+The articles published on this website are licensed under a [Creative Commons][cc] license unless stated otherwise.

 [ramaze]: http://ramaze.net/
 [pry]: https://github.com/pry/pry